 • For a more accurate calculation of battery current: Divide load watts by actual battery voltage, this will be in the range 12-14V (24-28V).

 Then to allow for inverter efficiency, typically 85%, divide the figure by 0.85.
-Thus:
+So your inverter calculator is thus:

-You can see the simple divide by 10 gives an easy "worst case" guide.
+You can see the simple divide by 10 gives an easy "worst case" guide for your power requirements.

 For a 300W load at 24V....300 ÷ 24 ÷ 0.85 = 14.7 Amps.